 Nonetheless, black holes can put on spectacular displays of fireworks that announce their presence.
 When matter flows into a black hole, it is accelerated and compressed as if in a giant particle accelerator.
 The matter is heated, causing it to emit electromagnetic radiation, from radio waves to X-rays -- until it falls beneath the "event horizon", the point of no return, around the black hole, and effectively disappears from this Universe.
 Investigation of such events can provide insights into black holes, as well as the energetic interactions of such violent inflows.

-Dr. Eric Schlegel of the University of Texas in San Antonio has been using observations from the US National Aeronautics & Space Administration's (NASA) Chandra spacecraft -- an X-ray observatory launched in 1999, and still going strong -- to look for the violent traces of black holes in the small galaxy NGC 5195, a satellite of the well-known Whirlpool galaxy.
+Dr. Eric Schlegel of the University of Texas in San Antonio has been using observations from the US National Aeronautics & Space Administration's (NASA) Chandra spacecraft -- an X-ray observatory launched in 1999, and still on duty -- to look for the violent traces of black holes in the small galaxy NGC 5195, a satellite of the well-known Whirlpool galaxy.
 On inspecting X-ray images of NGC 5195, Schlegel and his colleagues spotted two bright, arc-shaped features in the gas opposite the point where the Whirlpool's galaxy's arm falls into NGC 5195, with material from the arm pulled towards NGC 5195's central black hole.

 The shapes and orientations of these arcs suggest the black hole has undergone a pair of explosive events caused by the flood of material the Whirlpool galaxy is dumping on it.
 The shock waves from such explosions would sweep away dust and gas, which are the raw material from which new stars are born.
 It is then likely no coincidence that NGC 5195 is notably lacking in young stars, the core black hole having effectively shut down their production.